Is It Safe?

 AI-powered chat apps have become hugely popular, letting people interact with their favorite celebrities, historical figures, fictional characters, or even custom-made personalities.

-But you’re not really talking to them — you’re talking to a user-distorted knockoff that can go wildly — and inappropriately — off-script.
-To use another beloved childhood character, it may look like Kermit the Frog, but the hand puppeteering him isn’t Jim Henson’s.
+But you’re not really talking to them—you’re talking to a user-distorted knockoff that can go wildly — and inappropriately — off-script.
+In other words, it may look like Kermit the Frog, but the hand puppeteering him isn’t Jim Henson’s.

 talkie app on cell phone with messaging app

 Talkie AI is just one of many to gain traction.
 At first glance, it might seem like harmless fun — or even a creative, educational tool.
-But before you let your child jump in, there are some serious risks to consider with Talkie AI — and any app like it.
+But before you let your child jump in, you might be wondering: Is Talkie AI safe?
+Well, there are some serious risks to consider with Talkie AI — and any app like it.

 What Exactly Is Talkie AI?